trickjurgen/recipe-exercise/README.md

 Either install maven 3.7 or higher or use the maven wrapper (mvnw) included in the project.
 Make sure that the installed Java (and optional maven) are in the system path.

-Build the application from the folder where the 'pom.xml' is with this command (usen 'mvn' or 'mvnw'):
+Build the application from the folder where the 'pom.xml' is with this command (use 'mvn' or the wrapper tool 'mvnw'):
 ```
 mvn clean install
 ```